 Long-term trend: [See FXC long-term trend chart]

+A long-term uptrend had started on January 20, 2016 at 67.71 and reached 81.48 on September 8, 2017.
+FXC gained -13.77 points, or -20.34%, in 85 weeks.
+The chart has formed a Rising Wedge chart pattern.
+The trend support level is at 75.09 and resistance is at 82.70.
+A Rising Wage is a triangle formation with a noticeable slant to the upside.
+It represents the loss of an upside momentum on each successive high and has a bearish bias.
+The Rising wedge usually marks a reversal in an uptrend.
+In a downtrend a rising wedge is considered to be a continuation pattern.
+Use the following link to access a Rising Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Wedge pattern in a long-term trend.

+Medium-term trend: [See FXC medium-term trend chart]

-A long-term uptrend had started on May 4, 2017 at 71.70 and reached 81.48 on September 8, 2017.
+A medium-term uptrend had started on May 4, 2017 at 71.70 and reached 81.48 on September 8, 2017.
 FXC gained -9.78 points, or -13.64%, in 18 weeks.
 The chart has formed a Rising Pennant chart pattern.
-The uptrend support line (78.65) is broken.
+The uptrend support line (79.79) is broken.
 A broken support is considered to be a long-term bearish signal.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Medium-term trend: [See FXC medium-term trend chart]

-A medium-term downtrend had started on January 31, 2018 at 80.48 and reached 75.31 on March 19, 2018.
-FXC lost 5.17 points, or 6.42%, in 6 weeks.
-The chart has formed a Falling Channel chart pattern.
-The downtrend resistance line (72.85) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, but since daily indicators are overbought a short-term pull back is possible.
-FXC may retest the broken resistance line.
-It is considered to be a support line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 Weekly Technical Indicators: [See FXC weekly technical indicators chart]

 The weekly MACD line is below its signal line since February 16, 2018.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term downtrend is getting weak.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 Short-term trend: [See FXC short-term trend chart]